Fortress Biotech Inc (FBIO) Shares Soar Above 1-Year High - News Heater

 FBIO’s Market Performance

-The stock of Fortress Biotech Inc (FBIO) has seen a 33.59% increase in the past week, with a -13.79% drop in the past month, and a -74.28% fall in the past quarter.
-The volatility ratio for the week is 10.59%, and the volatility levels for the past 30 days are at 13.43% for FBIO.
-The simple moving average for the past 20 days is -2.10% for FBIO’s stock, with a -78.04% simple moving average for the past 200 days.
+The stock of Fortress Biotech Inc (FBIO) has seen a 108.96% increase in the past week, with a 50.54% rise in the past month, and a -56.28% fall in the past quarter.
+The volatility ratio for the week is 20.50%, and the volatility levels for the past 30 days are at 15.76% for FBIO.
+The simple moving average for the last 20 days is 55.64% for FBIO stock, with a simple moving average of -64.62% for the last 200 days.

 Analysts’ Opinion of FBIO